Why the Right Business Performance Measures Matter (From Chaos to Clarity, Part 3)

 Performance measures are not about control.
 They are about clarity, trust, and focus.

 When defined correctly, owned clearly, and reviewed consistently, they allow leaders to stop firefighting and start leading.
-They turn goals into action and values into behavior.
+They transform goals into action and values into behavior.

-In the next part of this series, we’ll explore how to set goals correctly, and why goal quality is often the missing link between clarity and execution.
+In the next part of this series, we’ll explore the importance of Purpose Statement and why Purpose is often the one thing that actually matters.

 Comments